weihunko/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.992
-* validation set accuracy of ?
+* validation set accuracy of 0.949
-* test set accuracy of ?
+* test set accuracy of

-If an iterative approach was chosen:
+The iterative approach I used was as follow:

-* What was the first architecture that was tried and why was it chosen?
-  * I chose to use Yann LeCun's LeNet architecture since it has been proven to be useful for object classification application.
+* I chose to use Yann LeCun's LeNet architecture since it has been proven to be useful for image classification.
-* What were some problems with the initial architecture?
-  * The model tends to overfit the training set as I noticed that the validation set accuracy is around 0.89 to 0.91 while the training set accuracy is already 0.99.
+* The original model tended to overfit the training set as I noticed that the validation set accuracy was around 0.89 to 0.91 while the training set accuracy was already 0.99.
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-  * First, I added more augmented data to the training dataset.
+* To increase accuracy, I added more augmented data to the training dataset.
 The validation accuracy increased a little and can now sometimes reach 0.93 validation accuracy.
-However, not until I added dropout to the model that the validation set accuracy has significantly improved.
+* To reduce overfitting, I added dropout to the model, and after that the validation set accuracy has significantly improved.
 With the current model architecture and augmented data, the validation set accuarcy is stably around 0.95.
-* Which parameters were tuned?
-How were they adjusted and why?
-I tuned the size of fully connected layer because the number of classes is different from than the LeNet model.
+* I also tuned the size of fully connected layer a little, because the number of classes is different from the original LeNet model.

 ### Test a Model on New Images